quincyyhuang/Majsoul-Electron/README.md

 # Features

 - Supports ZH/JP/EN servers.
+- Supports taking screenshots.
+Screenshots will be saved to desktop.
 - Supports fixed window resolution and aspect ratio for better experience.
 - Disabled browser color correction for brighter colors on some devices.